AC Separation

 In a grade 2 AC separation, ligaments are torn from the bone.

-Now in the case of an ankle injury in which ligaments are severed, surgery is the standard treatment.
+Now in the case of an ankle injury in which ligaments are actually severed, surgery is the standard treatment.
 Same with the ligaments in the knee.

 So I wondered why, in the case of a grade 2 AC injury, surgery isn’t performed.